The Single Administrative Document (form C88) details your goods and their movement around the world.

 These documents are available by contacting the HMRC VAT helpline.

 There are 2 main types of customs agent who’ll act for you - direct or indirect agents.
 When acting directly for you, an agent isn’t liable for any debts of Customs Duty or VAT once a declaration is accepted.
 But when they act indirectly for a customer, in their own name, they’re jointly liable for all charges.
 Agents will process customs declarations and can pay your customs duties for you if they’re authorised to do so.

 If an agent makes a declaration either electronically or on a SAD on your behalf then you must ensure they have all the information they need.
 This will include a copy of your invoice, classification of your goods and support information, such as import or export licences.
 You should also check the CPC of your goods where you may have to pay duty or where you’re operating on a simplified or preferential basis.

 Customs electronic systems are designed to make declaration processing easier.
 There are a number of solutions which have been created to allow traders to enter data from their own computers directly to the HMRC CHIEF system.

-Transport and description of goods boxes on the Single Administrative Document
+Transport and description of goods boxes on the SAD

 In box 1, indicate whether or not the goods are already in free circulation in the EU and whether or not they have arrived.
 Use the code EU for European Free Trade Association countries, CO for the EU’s special territories and IM for other goods.